 This initiative will present the science of the endocannabinoid system, risks, efficacy, and how to approach cannabinoids as an option in patient care, as well as have educated discussions with patients about the known impacts of cannabis use on health and disease.
 After participating in this event, attendees will:

-- Appreciate actual and potential health risks and benefits of cannabinoids
+- Distinguish between actual and potential health risks and benefits of cannabinoids.

-- Recognize areas of need for cannabinoid research, education and collaboration
+- Discuss areas of need for cannabinoid research, education and collaboration.

 Certificates of Attendance